 In recent months, the Arkansas Department of Education (ADE) has sought information from schools regarding their Ready for Learning plans.
 Please see the results of the Arkansas Ready for Learning Surveys: Phase 1 and Phase 2.

 In November 2020, the ADE also conducted a survey of teachers across the state and received more than 10,500 responses.
 Please see the Teacher Survey Results.

-School districts will use multiple sources of data to make decisions about onsite operations for the upcoming school year.
-Below are links to two new data elements, which should be used with other available community-level health data.
+School districts can use multiple sources of data to make decisions about onsite operations for the school year.
+Below are links to two data elements which should be used with other available community-level health data.

 Information and resources are also available on the COVID-19 Information page.

 This guide was written and assembled by a team of medical, behavioral health, and education experts from the University of Arkansas for Medical Sciences, Arkansas Children’s, the Arkansas Department of Health, the Arkansas Division of Elementary and Secondary Education, and partners.
 The goal of the guide is to bring together good health information.
 This information includes the latest scientific advice, guidelines, and best practices.
 Every school is different.
 This guide can help school officials, educators, and families plan for in-person learning. >